the assistance and advice provided by a company to those people who buy or use its products or services.

 While these 3 answers may be correct, there is a fourth possibility.

-- Foster and Adoption Parents: You may not hear this in other foster family agencies, but at Knotts Family Agency we firmly believe that our first customer, or client, is the Foster/Adoptive Parent.
+- Foster and Adoption Parents: You may not hear this in other foster family agencies, but at Knotts Family Agency we firmly believe that our first customer, or person served, is the Foster/Adoptive Parent.
 Our purpose is to satisfy the customer.

 At Knotts Family Agency, we do not disagree that the children are the focus of attention.
 Our responsibility is to ensure that children are in a caring and nurturing environment, away from neglect and abuse in any way, shape, or form.